I am Adopting a Child

 Employee Assistance Program (EAP)

-The university's EAP program is administered by GuidanceResources® and provides several online resources on how to find care, as well as how to choose care for your child/ren.
+The University's EAP program is administered by Employee and Family Resources and provides several resources on how to find care, as well as how to choose care for your child/ren.
 Our EAP can provide a personalized search and referrals.
 Employees are able to work with a Work-Life Consultant that will conduct a search in the requested area for child care providers that meet the criteria requested.
 Employees will receive a personalized report based on the search results.
-For further assistance call EAP at 855-784-2057.
+For further assistance call EAP at 800-327-4692.

 Iowa Child Care Resource & Referral (Iowa CCR&R)